magnussolution/magnusbilling7/wiki/en/modules/queue/queue.rst

 Join empty
 ----------

-| We did not write the description to this field.
+| Allow calls when theres no one to answer the call.